Twitter acquires social TV analytics company Bluefin Labs

-SAN FRANCISCO (Reuters) - Twitter Inc said on Tuesday it has agreed to acquire advertising analytics company Bluefin Labs.
+SAN FRANCISCO, Feb 5 (Reuters) - Twitter Inc said on Tuesday it has agreed to acquire advertising analytics company Bluefin Labs.

 Terms of the deal were not disclosed.